Why it’s time for Europe to adopt moonshot thinking for data

 Why is the Data Governance Act important for our future way of sharing data?

-By Viivi Lähteenoja, Special Advisor Data Policy at city of Helsinki and Senior Advisor at MyData Global
+By Viivi Lähteenoja, Senior Advisor at MyData Global

 Why data sovereignty?